Christian Character

 Holiness

-Christians belong to Christ before they belong to anything else in the world.
-This means they are characterised by God’s values and separated from many of the habits and practices of the people they live amongst.
-This is expressive of the transformative encounter they have had which brought them to Christ in the first place.
+Christians belong to Christ before they belong to anyone or anything else.
+This means they are characterized by God’s values and separated from many of the habits and practices of the people they live amongst.
+This demonstrates the transformative encounter they have had which brought them to Christ in the first place.
 Like all the other marks of Christian character, this is always a work in progress!

 Joy

-Christians are characterised by a happiness and positive outlook that is grounded in God rather than in their circumstances.
+Christians are characterized by a happiness and positive outlook that is grounded in God rather than in circumstances.
 This does not negate the sadness or distress caused by difficult life circumstances, but displaces feelings of hopelessness or despair.

 Faithfulness